 Kirkaldy proved to be right, of course.
-Three years after defeating Kirkaldy, he became the first Englishman to win the Open.
+Three years after defeating Kirkaldy, he became the first professional from England to win the Open.
 Taylor captured five British Opens, joining Harry Vardon and James Braid to form the Great Triumvirate.
 Taylor’s accuracy was legendary.
 At Sandwich, where he won his first Open by five strokes in 1894, he would have the directional posts removed from the blind holes out of fear that his drives would hit them and carom into bunkers.
 The following year, he won by four strokes over Sandy Herd at St. Andrews, with Kirkaldy six shots further back in third place.

 "To try to play golf really well is far from being a joke, and lightheartedness of endeavor is a sure sign of eventual failure."

 “The mon’s a machine,” Kirkaldy said.
 “He can dae naething wrang.”
 Vardon and amateur Harold Hilton came along to dominate the Open from 1896-99, but Taylor returned to form in 1900 at St. Andrews.
 Pulling away from the field after every round, he won by eight strokes over Vardon, with Braid 13 back in third place.
 Later in the year, he finished second to Vardon in the U.S. Open at Chicago Golf Club.